 Vegetable Tanning Process

-A tanning method that has been in practice since ancient times.
-The vegetable tanning method uses natural tannins from the bark and leaves of trees and plants.
-After the animal skin has been skinned, cleaned, and prepared the hides are placed in the tanning pit.
+A tanning method that has been in practice since ancient times, the vegetable tanning method uses natural tannins from the bark and leaves of trees and plants.
+After the animal skin has been skinned, cleaned, and prepared, the hides are placed in the tanning pit.
 These tanning pits are usually drums that contain tannin solutions of various strengths.

 Natural Tanning Methods